ronkok/Temml/docs/administration.md

 9. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

 10. WebKit fails to render anything inside the `<mpadded>` element.

-Another issue if you are targeting mobile: Android has not provided a math system font.
-They are planning to add a MATH table to the Noto Sans font.
-I don’t think it has shipped.

 You can suggest revisions to this page at the Temml [issues page](https://github.com/ronkok/Temml/issues).